 Strange Fellows Brewing got its start in 2014, but before that head brewer Iain Hill was working with the Mark James Group: a group of brewpubs and Red Truck Brewing.
 Iain Hill was integral in helping get Mark James Group off the ground but it wasn’t enough for him.
 He needed to strike out on his own and with his business partner he was able to start Strange Fellows.

 Strange Fellows has a very storied past, but it is to no surprise at how successful they are.
 With a long pedigree for making great beers, it was only a matter of time before Strange Fellows was recognized for the brewery they are.
-They are known more for their sours but there are a number of other beer styles coming out of the taps that are also highly praised.
+They are known more for their sours but the number of quality beers that are coming out of the taps is extraordinary.

 |Company Name||Strange Fellows Brewing|